stryker-mutator/stryker-js/packages/stryker/README.md

 When using the config file you can provide an array with `string`s

 You can *ignore* files by adding an exclamation mark (`!`) at the start of an expression.

+#### Symlink node modules in the sandbox
+**Command line:** *none*
+**Config file:** `symlinkNodeModules: true`
+**Default value:** `true`
+**Mandatory:** No
+**Description:**
+The `symlinkNodeModules` value indicates whether or not Stryker should create a [symbolic link](https://nodejs.org/api/fs.html#fs_fs_symlink_target_path_type_callback) to your current node_modules directory in the sandbox directories.
+This makes running your tests by Stryker behave more like your would run the tests yourself in your project directory.
+Only disable this setting if you really know what you are doing.

+For example, [Jest](https://facebook.github.io/) expects any plugins to be located at "./node_modules/..." in the Sandbox directory.
+Another example can be running [karma](http://karma-runner.github.io/) tests where you specify files from the 'node_modules/angular/...'.
+Without symlinking the node_modules directory this would not be possible.

+Stryker will look for the node_modules directory to use in the current basePath (or current working directory) and its parent directories.

 #### Plugins
 **Command line:** `--plugins stryker-html-reporter,stryker-karma-runner`